 Most athletes know better than to go out drinking the night before competition, but many wouldn’t think twice before knocking back some casual beers three days out.
-After all, come game time, BACs are long since back to zero and the hangover is a distant, albeit unpleasant, memory – evidence that the performance-reducing effect of drinking is behind us, right?
+After all, come game time, BACs are long since back to zero and the typical hangover is a distant, albeit unpleasant, memory – evidence that the effects of drinking alcohol are behind us, right?

-While we hate to be the bearers of bad news, in a data analysis conducted by WHOOP earlier this year, the effects of alcohol were shown to last as long as four days in some collegiate athletes.
+While we hate to be the bearers of bad news, in a data analysis conducted by WHOOP, the effects of alcohol were shown to last as long as four days in some collegiate athletes.

-WHOOP’s analysis used 148 student-athletes during the 2015-2016 athletic and academic year.
+Our analysis used 148 student-athletes during the 2015-2016 athletic and academic year.
 These athletes represented 11 teams across 6 sports.
-While athletes were never instructed to drink, many chose to do so and volunteered this information the following morning in the WHOOP daily sleep survey.
-While they slept off their debaucherous nights, WHOOP monitored their heart rate and heart rate variability (HRV) – if you aren’t familiar with HRV, I recommend this overview – not surprisingly, when compared to their non-drinking teammates, these performance-predicting stats were far less impressive in the drinkers.
+While athletes were never instructed to drink, many chose to do so and volunteered this information the following morning in the WHOOP journal.
+While they slept off their debaucherous nights, WHOOP monitored their heart rate and heart rate variability (HRV).
+Not surprisingly, when compared to their non-drinking teammates, these key performance stats were far less impressive in the drinkers.
 Specifically, resting heart rates were 16.2% higher and HRVs were 22.7% lower – a change of similar magnitude to that of aging 12 years.

 These results were not all that surprising, alcohol consumption has been repeatedly shown to tank athletic performance in studies measuring performance through endurance, strength, and fine motor skill assessments.